micropython/micropython/docs/library/machine.I2C.rst

 Primitive I2C operations
 ------------------------

-The following methods implement the primitive I2C master bus operations and can be combined to make any I2C transaction.
+The following methods implement the primitive I2C controller bus operations and can be combined to make any I2C transaction.
 They are provided if you need more control over the bus, otherwise the standard methods (see below) can be used.